- You are here:

 - Images that make pages load slowly

-Over recent years there has been much done to improve the accessibility of PDF files.
-For our part we have started to structure all new PDF files on our site so they can be read by assistive technologies such as screen readers.
-Next to each link we also provide:
+The accessibility of PDF files has improved in recent years.
+However, they can still be difficult to access if they are not structured correctly.
+We structure all new PDF files on our site so they can be read by assistive technologies such as screen readers.
+Next to each link we also provide file size information (which will indicate how long the file will take to open).

 The size of the text on our site can be resized using your browser controls, see the W3C text resizing instructions.
 You can also find out how to change text and background colour from the W3C instructions.